Jtoast65/League-of-Legends-/index.md

 ### Implications

-This hypothesis test provides statistical evidence supporting our research question's premise that early game performance (specifically, securing first blood) relates to match outcomes.
-The results suggest that:
+The hypothesis test results suggest that:

 1. **First blood is meaningful**: Securing first blood provides a measurable, statistically significant advantage
 2. **Early game matters**: This supports the strategic importance of early game performance in League of Legends
 3. **Practical relevance**: Teams and analysts can use this information to inform strategies and understand the value of early game aggression

-The hypothesis test confirms what our exploratory data analysis suggested: early game advantages, as measured by first blood, are associated with higher win rates in professional League of Legends matches.
+The hypothesis test confirms what our exploratory data analysis suggested: early game advantages, measured by first blood, are associated with higher win rates in professional League of Legends matches.

 ## Framing a Prediction Problem

-This section frames the prediction problem that we'll address in the subsequent modeling steps.

 ### Prediction Problem Statement

-We want to predict **match outcome** (`result`) - whether a team will win (1) or lose (0) - based on early game performance metrics.
-This is a **binary classification problem**.
+We want to predict **match outcome** (`result`) - whether a team will win (1) or lose (0) based on early game performance metrics.

 ### Target Variable

 **Target Variable**: `result`
 - **Type**: Binary (0 = loss, 1 = win)
-- **Problem Type**: Classification (specifically, binary classification)
+- **Problem Type**: Binary Classification
 - **Distribution**: Approximately 50/50 split (balanced classes)
 - **No missing values**: All team rows have complete match outcome data

 This is a binary classification problem because we're predicting which of two discrete categories (win or loss) a team belongs to, based on early game features.

-### Why This Prediction Problem is Interesting

-1. **Directly addresses research question**: Predicting match outcome from early game performance tests our core research question about the relationship between early game and match outcomes.
-If we can successfully predict outcomes from early game metrics, it demonstrates that early game performance is indeed meaningful and predictive.

-2. **Practical relevance**:
-   - **Live analysis**: During a match, analysts can use early game metrics to predict the likely outcome and provide real-time insights
-   - **Strategic planning**: Teams can understand the value of early game advantages and adjust strategies accordingly
-   - **Fan engagement**: Viewers can better understand when an early lead is significant and likely to result in victory

-3. **Sufficient predictive signal**: Our exploratory analysis and hypothesis testing show that early game metrics (first blood, gold advantage) are meaningfully associated with match outcomes.
-Teams with first blood win approximately 55-58% of games, and teams ahead in gold at 10 minutes win approximately 60-65% of games.
-This suggests there is signal to learn from early game performance.

-4. **Challenging but feasible**: While League of Legends matches can be complex and unpredictable (with many factors affecting outcomes), early game metrics provide some predictive power.
-This makes the problem balanced - not trivial, but not impossible.
-The goal is to build a model that captures this signal while acknowledging that perfect prediction is unrealistic.

-5. **Actionable insights**: Understanding which early game factors most strongly predict outcomes can inform:
-   - **Team strategies**: Which early game objectives and plays are most valuable
-   - **Draft decisions**: How to select champions and compositions for early game strength
-   - **Gameplay approaches**: When to be aggressive or conservative based on early game state

-6. **Real-world application**: This type of prediction model could be used by:
-   - **Coaches and analysts**: To evaluate team performance and identify areas for improvement
-   - **Betting/odds markets**: To set more accurate predictions
-   - **Game developers**: To understand game balance and the impact of early game mechanics

 ### Features for Prediction